 By Rebecca Mason, RDN

-With spring training behind us, and a home opener ahead, baseball season is in full swing.
+With spring training behind us, and opening day ahead, baseball season is about to be in full swing.
 It’s a sport rich in history and tradition—and food.
-Like our favorite players, our favorite treats (including hot dogs, peanuts and Cracker Jack) return to the stadium for another exciting season.
+Like our favorite players, our favorite treats (including hot dogs, peanuts and Cracker Jacks) return to the stadium for another exciting season.
 These traditional snacks are loaded with nostalgia and good memories, but they can pack a serious calorie punch to your diet.
 Take a healthier approach this baseball season and try one (or all) of these ideas to bring in a home run for your health and wellbeing.

 Who hasn’t ordered classic nachos from the concessions stand, only to be handed a platter of round corn chips swimming in orange cheese sauce that comes from a bag?
 Stir up some serious nacho envy with this fun spin on nachos.
 Added bonus: This recipe ditches the chips in favor of low-calorie, vitamin C-packed peppers as the vessel for toppings.
 So crunchy, flavorful and good for you that you’ll be stealing your plate like a good base runner steals second.

 Some things are just better with the original recipe, so try to focus on better portion control.
 Serve your friends and family these bite-sized pretzels so everyone can get a taste without filling up.
 Bonus tip: Serve with a variety of healthy dips, like whole-grain mustard, homemade hummus or guacamole instead of tossing these lovely little morsels in butter.